KPZ equation from ASEP plus general speed-change drift: Abstract

 \section{Abstract}

-\fspp We derive the KPZ equation as a continuum limit of height functions in asymmetric simple exclusion processes with a hyperbolic-scale drift that depends on the local particle configuration.
-To our knowledge, it is a first such result for a general class of particle systems with neither duality nor explicit invariant measures.
-The new tools to handle the lack of an invariant measure are estimates for Kolmogorov equations that produce a more robust proof of the Kipnis-Varadhan inequality.
+\fspp We derive the KPZ equation as a continuum limit of height functions in asymmetric simple exclusion processes with drift that depends on the local particle configuration.
+To our knowledge, it is a first such result for a class of particle systems without duality or explicit invariant measures.
+The tools developed in this paper consist of estimates on the corresponding Kolmogorov equations, giving a more robust proof of the Boltzmann-Gibbs principle.
 These tools are not exclusive to KPZ.

 { }

 \allowdisplaybreaks